wangjohn/lawson/README.md

 NEXT UP

-- Admins should be able to add anyone to a tee time
+- Admins should be able to add guest to a specific member

 TODO